General Election is Nov 6, Absentee Voting Begins Sept 21

 Are you going to be an election judge?
 Follow this link to find all your necessary forms.

 Election Judges Needed

 Being an election judge has many rewards.
 It gives you the opportunity to be involved in your community, allows you to help others, and it is a great learning experience.

-If you are interested in serving as a judge for the 2018 elections to be held on Aug 14 and Nov 6, 2018, please complete and return the application.
+If you are interested in serving as a judge for the 2018 General Election to be held on Nov 6, 2018, please complete and return the application.
 You must be 18 years of age and a U.S. citizen.
-Election judges complete a paid two hour training session and work during the primary and general elections.
+Election judges complete a paid two-hour training session and work during the primary and general elections.
 This is a great way to become involved with the election process in our community!

 High School Students are Encouraged to Serve as Student Judges

 Student election judge trainees receive training and are paid for their work.
 There is also a great need for trainees fluent in languages other than English to assist our more diverse population of voters.
 It’s a great way to learn about the election process, and earn money at the same time!

 To qualify, students must be 16 years old or older on or before Election Day, be a U.S. citizen, be in good academic standing at a Minnesota high school (or home-schooled), and have permission from their parents and their school.

 Find Your Polling Place and Precinct

 To find out where you should vote, visit pollfinder.sos.state.mn.us/